GabrieleGhisleni/EnergyProject/README.md

 ```
 We built a service allowing users to start their own DBs effectively.
 This service will create the tables automatically
 as they need to be, transferring there a small amount of the data we collected.
+In the next section we will explain in details how to do that.

 - Create_tables and Partially_populate populate belong to the service that is used to transfer the data into your database.